sanity-io/image-url/README.md

 ### `image(source)`

 Specify the image to be rendered.
 Accepts either a Sanity `image` record, an `asset` record, or just the asset id as a string.
-In order for hotspot/crop processing to be applied, the `image` record must be supplied.
+In order for hotspot/crop processing to be applied, the `image` record must be supplied, as well as both width and height.

 ### `dataset(dataset)`, `projectId(projectId)`